abigailrose/one-mcat-deck-to-rule-them-all/README.md

 ### This deck is provided with no warranty or guarantee of correctness.
 If something seems incorrect/like a typo, verify it against an external source before committing it to long term memory.
 If you feel nice, you could even file an issue and let me know :)

+Content scope is largely based on Kaplan's MCAT review books, any images used are used in accordance with their copyright permissions (usually public domain) and sources are linked.
+If an image doesn't have a source, I made it